TophatSynth/medic_backup/Lecture Notes/Week 1/Cells and Organelles 1 and 2.md

 		- Provides strc support and cell shape, support cell motility
 		- Provides contractile forces which let the cells move around if needed
 	- Intermediate filaments
-		- Static, not dynamic like the other two - most stablecytoskeleton
+		- Static, not dynamic like the other two - most stable cytoskeleton
 	- ![[Pasted image 20250917113843.png]]
 	- Over 70 diff types of intermediate filaments
 		- They support the nuclear envelope and cytoplasm